Dranov220805/WebApp_Project/README.md

 # Project Structure
 -- app: handle system's logic
 |----- controllers: only use to directional (always note the route above the function)
+|----- core: only use for Json Web Token function
 |----- middlewares: only use to process the pre-request
 |----- models: only use to mapping with database
 |----- pattern: pattern code only